Casablanca Fan Company: History

 In 1996, Casablanca was purchased by Hunter Fan Company, and started shifting manufacturing from their existing California-based plant to Hunter's manufacturing plant in Taiwan.
 In that same year, Casablanca, now owned by Hunter, decided to ditch their long-standing fixed downrod, and instead opted for a simple screw-in downrod, dubbed Perma-Lock.
 By 1997, all production of Casablanca fans were successfully moved completely overseas to Taiwan, officially ending the 22-year long tradition of their fans being made and assembled in the USA.
-The previous motors, supplied by Emerson Electric, Samsung and Astrosyn, were replaced by a Casablanca-engineered motor, dubbed the XLP-2000, which was used by Casablanca until 2014.
+The previous motors, supplied by Emerson Electric were replaced by a Casablanca-engineered motor, dubbed the XLP-2000, which was used by Casablanca until 2014.
 Hunter operated Casablanca as a wholly owned subsidiary until 2010.

-In late-1996, Casablanca moved from their City of Industry headquarters to their new corporate office in Pomona, California.
+In 1997, Casablanca moved from their City of Industry headquarters to their new corporate office in Pomona, California.

 In April 2003, Burton A. Burton died at age 75, on Orcas Island.

 In 2010, Hunter closed Casablanca's corporate headquarters in Pomona, California, and incorporated Casablanca's corporate operations into their own corporate headquarters in Memphis, Tennessee.
-Casablanca’s main line of ceiling fans were drastically changed in 2013, as part of a major transformation of Hunter’s branding and production line.
+Casablanca's main line of ceiling fans were drastically changed in 2013, as part of a major transformation of Hunter's branding and production line.
 Casablanca currently operates as Hunter Fan Company's luxury fan division.